 Let's look at the Present Perfect from the perspective of possession.
 Indeed, the verb “to have” means that someone or something owns a particular thing, quality, or feature.
 The auxiliary verb can also be interpreted as an indicator of possession.
 Nope, I am not mistaken.
-Getting to the bottom of the lesson plan on this page, you will comprehend this concept and learn how to teach it to your students.
+Getting to the bottom of this lesson plan, you will comprehend this concept and learn how it can help you teach Perfect Tenses to your students.

 We have designed this lesson plan (so now we have it) for teaching the Present Perfect, but some of its parts can also be used for understanding and teaching all perfect tenses.

 |Lesson Plan for Teaching Present Perfect Tense|

 |Lesson Focus:||Focus on grammar|

 |Lesson Objective:||By the end of the lesson, students will be able to speak about their real or imaginary vacation experience using the present perfect tense.|